Steem-FOSSbot/steem-fossbot-voter/README.md

 Contributions via pull request are very welcome, as is issues logged via the GitHub issue tracker.
 You can also suggest features, such as metrics you'd like to see, UI upgrades, etc.

 Also please note that development of this project was done piece-wise, and there are many commits with very little added as a commit was required in order to test any code change.

+Finally, as mentioned in the [discussion](/docs/discussion.md), this project is not intended as a customer ready solution, it is a kind of "hobby grade" project.
+As such, **do not expect consumer level support**.

 ## Changelog